radium226/radium226.github.io/site/content/articles/postgresql-changes.md

 ## What are we going to do?

+I wanted to take some time to understand how exactly this kind of tools work.
+And what's better for that than building our own?

-In order to have a better understanding how everything works together, we're going to build a small Debezium-like library which will listen to PostgreSQL changes in Scala, using `fs2` and `scodec` in a `cats`-friendly way.
+Thus, we're going to build a small Scala library which will listen to PostgreSQL changes.

+For that, we're going to rely on a few libraries: `fs2`, `scodec` and `shapeless`, and everything in a `cats`-friendly way.

 ## But wait...
 How does it work?